-Information concerning the directors and board committees of CIBC is found on pages 5 to 6 of the 2012 AR.
+Information concerning the directors and board committees of CIBC is found on pages V to VI of the 2013 AR.

-All of the directors have held their business affiliations indicated on page 6 of the 2012 AR for the past five years with the exception of the following:
+All of the directors have held their business affiliations indicated on page VI of the 2013 AR for the past five years with the exception of the following:

-- (i) Dominic D'Alessandro was previously President and Chief Executive Officer of Manulife Financial Corporation from 1994 to 2009; - (ii) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012; - (iii) Luc Desjardins was previously President & Chief Executive Officer of Transcontinental Inc. from 2004 to 2008 and Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iv) John P. Manley was previously Counsel, McCarthy Tétrault LLP from 2004 to 2009; - (v) Jane L. Peverett was previously President and Chief Executive Officer of British Columbia Transmission Corporation from 2005 to 2009; - (vi) Leslie Rahl was previously President and Founder of Capital Market Risk Advisors, Inc. from 1994 to 2009; - (vii) Charles Sirois was previously Chairman and Chief Executive Officer of Telesystem Ltd. from 2008 to 2012; - (viii)Katharine B. Stevenson was previously Treasurer, Nortel Networks Corporation from 1999 to 2007; and - (ix) Ronald W. Tysoe was previously Senior Advisor of Perella Weinberg Partners LP from 2006 to 2007.
+- (i) Dominic D'Alessandro was previously President and Chief Executive Officer of Manulife Financial Corporation from 1994 to 2009; - (ii) Patrick D. Daniel was previously President and Chief Executive Officer of Enbridge Inc. from 2001 to 2012;

+- (iii) Luc Desjardins was previously Equity Partner, The Sterling Group, LP from 2008 to 2011; - (iv) Kevin J. Kelly was previously Commissioner of the Ontario Securities Commission from 2006 to 2010 and Lead Director from 2010 to 2012; - (v) John P. Manley was previously Counsel, McCarthy Tétrault LLP from 2004 to 2009; - (vi) Jane L. Peverett was previously President and Chief Executive Officer of British Columbia Transmission Corporation from 2005 to 2009; - (vii) Leslie Rahl was previously President and Founder of Capital Market Risk Advisors, Inc. from 1994 to 2009; and - (viii)Charles Sirois was previously Chairman and Chief Executive Officer of Telesystem Ltd. from 1984 to 2012.

 Directors are elected annually.
-Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 25, 2013.
+Under the Bank Act and CIBC's By-laws, a director's term expires at the close of the next annual meeting of common shareholders, which is scheduled on April 24, 2014.